Transcript: The Healing Foundation CEO, Fiona Cornforth, with Virginia Trioli, ABC Radio Melbourne ‘Mornings’

 VIRGINIA TRIOLI: Is the Indigenous history and all its parts – bad and terrible and good as well – is it not taught in schools?

-FIONA PETERSEN: I think it is to some degree.
+FIONA CORNFORTH: I think it is to some degree.
 I think what we’ve done though is ensure there are lesson plans that facilitate learning direct from the mouth of Stolen Generation survivors.

 And school communities, often there’s an institution nearby and people don’t know the history of that, of the removals and their impact, removing children from their families.